muellmusik/sounding-the-epigenome/DevLog.md

     - Expanded the number of consecutive rows for sonification

-    - Adjusted the UI to display only one row for sonification of homogenous data.
+    - Adjusted the UI and logic to display only one row for sonification of multiple rows homogenous data.

     TODO: